JS-Jamie/TastyGreen/README.md

 # TastyGreen

-TastyGreen is an eCommerce application for farmers who’d like to sell their vegetables to local customers directly.
+TastyGreen is a MERN eCommerce application for farmers who’d like to sell their vegetables to local customers directly.
 Customers can register and login to order veggies and write reviews.
 The application is made with React, Redux, Node, Express & MongoDB.

 ![gifOfHomePage](https://media.giphy.com/media/RqnsCfuw2vDC48N4t9/giphy.gif)